icdm-adteam/SVEFusion/README.md

 ---

-:wave: This repository represents the official implementation of the paper titled "***Beyond Pillars: Advancing 3D Object Detection with Salient Voxel Enhancement of LiDAR and 4D Radar Fusion***".
+:wave: This repository represents the official implementation of the paper titled "***Beyond Pillars: Advancing 3D Object Detection with Salient Voxel Enhancement of LiDAR-4D Radar Fusion***".

-We present a novel voxel-based framework *SVEFusion* for LiDAR and 4D radar fusion object detection, utilizing a voxel-level re-weighting mechanism to suppress non-empty background voxels.
+We present a novel voxel-based framework *SVEFusion* for LiDAR-4D radar fusion object detection, utilizing a voxel-level re-weighting mechanism to suppress non-empty background voxels.
 Experimental results show that SVEFusion outperforms state-of-the-art methods on both the VoD and Astyx HiRes 2019 datasets.

 <p align="center">